Compost Honey Hole

 in turn, feed your plants.

 Raised bed gardeners also use this method,.
-Each Fall, they empty their raised
+Each Fall the raised bed is emptied

-beds, and re-fill them with rich compost materials, in preparation for the
+compost materials, in preparation for the next growing season.
+Over

 Raised Bed Garden Soil.